Spatial Balancing: Designing an LLM-Powered Spatial Externalization Interface for Iterative Science Communication Writing: : A Spatially Externalized Revision Environment for Navigable LLM-Assisted Writing

-To support this, we curated a high-quality dataset of 45 science texts from five common science communication domain, varying in length and narrative style.
-Each text was revised by a science communication expert and annotated by 27 non-experts using a rubric developed by three domain experts.
-The rubric incorporated sub-dimensions of narrative engagement and scientific exposition (perceived credibility over strict factual correctness of the narrative).
+To support this, we curated a high-quality dataset of 45 science texts from five common science communication domains, varying in length and narrative style.
+Each text was revised by a science communication expert and annotated by 27 participants who performed as the audience using a rubric developed by three domain experts.
+The rubric incorporated sub-dimensions of narrative engagement and scientific exposition.
 Scores were normalized to a 0–100 scale and used to fine-tune a GPT-4o model via a small-sample learning strategy\footnote{\url{https://platform.openai.com/docs/guides/fine-tuning?utm_source=chatgpt.com}}.
-This enables the scorer agent to give score to resemble human audience across both scientific exposition and narrative engagement.
-The scorer agent is powered by this fine-tuned GPT-4o model.
-Details on dataset construction and model training are provided in Appendix~\ref{subsec:rating-model}.
+This enables the scorer function to assign scores to resemble human audiences across both scientific exposition and narrative engagement.
+The scorer function is powered by this fine-tuned GPT-4o model.
+Details on dataset construction and model training are provided in Appendix.

+As such, we acknowledge that the scorer is trained on a small, curated dataset.
+The scoring feedback should be interpreted as an indicative signal for interface interaction and decision-making support, rather than an objective or universal evaluation of the quality of science communication.

 To validate the reliability of the scoring mechanism, we conducted a technical evaluation comparing the accuracy of fine-tuned and non-fine-tuned scorers in simulating audience ratings.
-As shown in Table~\ref{fine_tune}, the fine-tuned scorer exhibited much higher agreement with human ratings (r=0.90/0.91, RMSE$\approx$6--7) than the non-fine-tuned model (r=0.84/0.57, RMSE=22--31).
-Detailed evaluation detail is provided in Appendix~\ref{Technical_evaluation}.
+As shown in \textbf{Table~\ref{fine_tune}}, the fine-tuned scorer exhibited much higher agreement with human ratings (r=0.90/0.91, RMSE$\approx$6--7) than the non-fine-tuned model (r=0.84/0.57, RMSE=22--31).
+Detailed evaluation is provided in Appendix.

-\textit{Filter Agent:} This agent uses the scorer’s outputs to select the top-$k$ versions that best meet the author's expectations.
-Filter Agent ensures that the selected outputs not only fulfill the intended modification chosen direction (Labels) and achieve high scores but also filter out generated failures and low-quality content.
+\textit{Filter function:} This function uses the scorer’s outputs to select the top-$k$ versions that best meet the user's expectations.
+Filter function ensures that the selected outputs not only fulfill the intended modification chosen direction (Labels) and achieve high scores but also filter out generated failures and low-quality content.
 This prevents content redundancy and enhances overall generation quality.